jeromeetienne/threex.laser/README.md

 threex.laser
 ============

 threex.laser is a [threex](http://www.threejsgames.com/extensions/) game extension for three.js.
 It provides a laser beam effect.
-Excelent to add in your game about space!
+Excellent to add in your space game!
 The laser itself is fully procedural with generated texture.
-The bleeding effect is obtained with additive blending. threex.laser contains a more elaborate laser which dynamically collide with your scene.
+The bleeding effect is obtained with additive blending. threex.laser contains a more elaborate laser which dynamically collides with your scene.
 It is all done for you and it looks great!
 On impact, there is a point light and an particle sprite for cooler effects :)

 Show Don't Tell
 ===============